Hollowtree

 Which states have active LTC payroll taxes?+

-As of 2026, Washington is the only state with an active, collecting LTC payroll tax through the WA Cares Fund (0.58% of wages).
-California, New York, Minnesota, and Pennsylvania have proposed legislation at various stages.
+As of July 2026, Washington is the only state with an active, collecting LTC payroll tax through the WA Cares Fund (0.58% of wages, benefits now available).
+California, New York, Illinois, Minnesota, and Pennsylvania have proposed legislation at various stages, while Massachusetts, Hawaii, Oregon, and several other states are conducting feasibility studies.

 Can employees opt out of state LTC payroll taxes?+

 In Washington, employees who purchased qualifying private LTC insurance before the program's deadline were eligible to opt out.
-Most proposed state programs include similar opt-out provisions for workers with qualifying private coverage.
+SB 5291 (signed May 2025) now allows exemption rescission and supplemental LTC insurance products.
+Most proposed state programs — including Illinois (HB 4918), New York, and Pennsylvania — include similar opt-out provisions for workers with qualifying private coverage.

 How much could my organization owe in LTC payroll taxes?+

 It depends on your headcount and payroll in each affected state.
 Washington currently charges 0.58% of wages.
-Proposed programs in other states are evaluating rates between 0.3% and 1.0%, some with employer-side contributions.
+Illinois and Pennsylvania have proposed 0.58%, New York about 0.50%, and Massachusetts is studying 0.68%.
+Rates across proposed programs range from 0.50% to 0.68%, some with employer-side contributions.

 What should multi-state employers do to prepare?+